The Best Creperies in Paris

 There are several things to keep in mind.
 In France and for the most part, most crêpes or failing that, most galettes (savory) are usually made of buckwheat or wheat dough.
 First of all, a crêpe must taste buttery.
 If it has that taste, it is one of the main characteristics of an authentic French crêpe.

 Secondly, the crêpe should be crunchy when you eat it.
-If it does not have that texture, or if it is soft or chewy, it is not an authentic crêpe.
+If it does not have that texture, or if it is soft or chewy, it is not a real crêpe.

 Well, so much for the guide to the best crêperies in Paris.
 I have chosen the best places for you, and I hope you will enjoy them and not be disappointed.
 Enjoy Paris and its crêpes!